GridlockNetwork/Resources/whitepapers/readme.md

 With this architecture, funds transfer and transaction signing occur as follows:

-1) The user transmits, to the communication hub, one packet of tx information for each participating storage device.
-Each packet contains the user's identity, credentials and tx information and is encrypted with the public key of the target storage device.
-The communication hub cannot access the contents of the packet and exist only to forward to the target storage device.
+1) The user transmits one packet of transaction information to the communication hub for each participating storage device.
+Each packet contains the user's identity, credentials, and transactiom information and is encrypted with the public key of the target storage device.
+The communication hub cannot access the contents of the packet and exists only to forward to the target storage device.

 2) Each storage device validates the user's credentials.
 If accepted, it returns their portion of the signed transaction back to the communication hub.

 3) The communication hub combines all signature pieces and transmits the complete signed transaction to the correct blockchain network.

-The second state is much like the first, except with the elimination of a communication hub.
+The second state is much like the first, except it eliminates the communication hub.

 <img src="https://github.com/GridlockNetwork/Resources/blob/master/images/Key%20Signing%20Architecture%20-%20phase2.png">

 With this architecture, funds transfer and transaction signing occur as follows:

-1) The user transmits one packet of tx information for each participating storage device to *any* participating storage device.
-The first contacted device becomes the 'primary device' and is responsible for communication between other participants as well as transaction signing.
-The primary device forwards tx packets to their designated participants.
+1) The user transmits one packet of transactiom information for each participating storage device to *any* participating storage device.
+The first contacted device becomes the 'primary device' and is responsible for communication between other participants, as well as transaction signing.
+The primary device forwards transaction packets to their designated participants.

 2) Each storage device validates the user's credentials.
 If accepted, it returns their portion of the signed transaction back to the primary device.